John A. Gowan

 elementary whole-quantum charge units, the strong force

-one color charge, which it swaps with its neighbors in a
+carries one color charge, which it swaps with its

-combination, it sums overall to zero color, a crucial charge
+overall to zero color, a crucial charge symmetry.
+Unlike

-symmetry.
-Unlike photons, which gluons resemble and from
+photons, which gluons resemble and from which they are

-which they are probably derived, gluons attract each other,
+probably derived, gluons attract each other, which causes

-which causes their binding effect to increase with distance,
+their binding effect to increase with distance, providing

-providing a "short range" force law and the permanent
+a "short range" force law and the permanent confinement of

 Physically squeezing the quarks together has the effect of summing up the gluon field, so that as quarks crowd together, the strong force relaxes and the quarks move more easily with respect to each other, an effect known as "asymptotic freedom" (Politzer, Gross, and Wilczek: 2004 Nobel Prize for Physics).
 "In the limit", if the quarks are fully compressed, the color charge (which is otherwise conserved) sums to zero and vanishes.
 This is the charge configuration of the leptoquark, and is the condition of "color symmetry" (color = 0) which is necessary for proton or leptoquark decay.
 Despite the binding effects of the gluons, quarks repel each other electrically and through other quantum mechanical forces (Pauli's "Exclusion Principle") - otherwise the gluon field would cause the immediate and complete collapse of baryons.
 As quarks spread apart, the threat to symmetry conservation and charge invariance posed by their fractional charges increases, and the color force becomes explicit and stronger, limiting the baryon's expansion.
 Because the color charge is conserved, the weak force cannot cause baryon decay while the color charge is explicit (neutrinos do not carry color charge).
 But if for some reason the color charge should self-annihilate (as in the extreme pressures of the Big Bang, a black hole, or via the "X" IVB, or perhaps simply by a quantum-mechanical random fluctuation in the positions of the three quarks), the leptonic decay of a baryon can go forward.
 It is this effect that allows the weak force decays of electrically neutral leptoquark-antileptoquark pairs during the birth of the Cosmos.